What is a Misrepresentation

 “Where a person has entered into a contract after a misrepresentation has been made to him by another party thereto and as a result thereof he has suffered loss, then, if the person making the misrepresentation would be liable to damages in respect thereof had the misrepresentation been made fraudulently, that person shall be so liable notwithstanding that the misrepresentation was not made fraudulently unless he proves that he had reasonable ground to believe and did believe up to the time the contract was made that the facts represented were true.”

 This provision does not require the consumer to establish a duty of care and reverses the burden of proof.
-Once a party has proved there has been a misrepresentation which induced them to enter into the contract, the person making the misrepresentation will be liable in damages unless he proves he had reasonable grounds to believe and did believe that the facts represented were true.
+Once a party has proved there has been a misrepresentation which induced them to enter into the contract, the person making the misrepresentation will be liable for damages unless he proves he had reasonable grounds to believe and did believe that the facts represented were true.
 This burden may be difficult to discharge as shown in Howard Marine & Dredging Co v Ogden & Sons QB 574.

 This is a false statement which the person makes honestly believing it to be true.